vinayakumarr/vinayakumarr.github.io/_includes/cv.md

 </tr>
 <tr>
   <td class='col-md-3'>02 Feb 2019</td>
-  <td>Our work on <a href="https://ieeexplore.ieee.org/document/8985278" target="_blank"> A Visualized Botnet Detection System based Deep Learning for the Internet of Things Networks of Smart Cities has been accepted by IEEE Transactions on Industry Applications.
+  <td>Our work on <a href="https://ieeexplore.ieee.org/document/8985278" target="_blank"> A Visualized Botnet Detection System based Deep Learning for the Internet of Things Networks of Smart Cities</a> has been accepted by IEEE Transactions on Industry Applications.
 The preprint and the code will be available soon.</td>

 </tr>